Why do I lose items during copying (cutting) from Marvin JS application and pasting it?

 I cannot paste my structure copied from MarvinSketch.
 How can I solve this?

-In Marvin Sketch, the OLE format is the default copy format in Windows OS.
+In Marvin Sketch, the MRV format is the default copy format in Windows OS.
+Although it is still possible to copy structures in OLE format.
 Microsoft OLE format is a binary format, which - because of security reasons - is not allowed to be copied or pasted by any of the browsers.
 There are some workarounds to paste your structures into Marvin JS canvas:

 I cannot paste my structure copied from other vendor's applications.
 How could I do this anyway?